 '''

 % scons -h

 scons: Reading SConscript files ...

 scons: done reading SConscript files.

 Type: 'scons program' to build the production program.

+Use scons -H for help about SCons built-in command-line options.

+'''

 If there is no Help text in the SConstruct or SConscript files, SCons will revert to displaying its standard list that describes the SCons command-line options.
 This list is also always displayed whenever the -H option is used.